sophiechaudonneret/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/03-real-time-object-detection/01_project-report-real-time-object-detection.md

 </col4>
 </div>

-### Final comparision
+### Final comparison
-Those results were not obtained using the Jetson Nano nor the Raspberry Pi.
+Those results were not obtain using the Jetson Nano nor the Raspberry Pi.
 Instead, we compared them using the same processor and RAM, to assess which would perform best on the Jetson Nano assuming that the performances of the detectors will have similar tendencies on the Jetson Nano.
-Here are some specifications regarding the material used to obtained the metrics provided above :
+Here are some specifications regarding the material used to obtain the metrics provided above :

 - CPU : AMD Ryzen Threadripper 1950X 16-Core Processor
 - GPU : GeForce RTX 2080 Ti, 11 GB